Zuberoman/Big-Data---Hadoop-Map-Reduce/README.md

 02_word_count - program for counting words in text file

--script cleansing text file from undesired signs and counting most common word
+- script cleansing text file from undesired signs and counting most common word

 03_example - Example of MapReduce